Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Results

 \section{Results}

-\paragraph{Preferred walking speed for unilateral amputees depends on distance walked.} Both above- and below-knee amputees showed, on average, a decrease in preferred walking speed for short distances.
-Pooled across all above and below knee subjects, the preferred walking speed for each of the short distances (4\,m, 6\,m, 8\,m and 10\,m) was significantly lower than the preferred walking speed for the long-distance 23 m trial ($p<0.0025$ for each distance, left-tailed paired $t$-test).
-The percentage decreases in the amputees' preferred walking speeds, compared to the long distance 23 m trial, are shown in Figure \ref{fig:JFoot2}a.
-The percentage decrease is higher for shorter distances: in above knee amputees, the percentage decreases ranged from 7\% for the 10 m walk to 13\% for the 4 m walk, on average.
-In below knee amputees, the percentage decreases ranged from 7\% for the 10 m walk to 18\% for the 4 m walk.
+\paragraph{Preferred walking speeds are lower for shorter distances.} Subjects showed a decrease in the average preferred walking speed for shorter distances.
+Across all subjects, the preferred walking speed for each of the short distances (4\,m, 6\,m, 8\,m and 10\,m) was significantly lower than the preferred walking speed for the long-distance 23 m trial (each $p<10^{-4}$ using bootstrap and $p\le 3 \times 10^{-3}$ with left sided t-tests, all with Bonferroni corrections).
+The percentage decreases in the amputees' preferred walking speeds, compared to the long distance 23 m trial, are shown in Fig \ref{fig:JFoot2}a.
+On average, the percentage decrease in speed is larger for shorter distances: across all 12 amputee subjects, the percentage decreases ranged from 8.2\% $\pm$ 5\% for the 10 m walk to 17.2\% $\pm$ 8\% for the 4 m walk (mean $\pm$ s.d.).
+In above-knee amputees, the percentage decreases ranged from 8.7\% $\pm$ 5.6\% for the 10 m walk to 15.1\% $\pm$ 8\% for the 4 m walk (mean $\pm$ s.d.).
+In below knee amputees, the percentage decreases ranged from 7.5\% $\pm$ 4.5\% for the 10 m walk to 20\% $\pm$ 8\% for the 4 m walk.

-\paragraph{The rate of speed decrease with distance is lower for amputees compared to non-amputees.} Although we find that the preferred walking speed for amputees decreases with distance walked, the rate of decrease is flatter compared to that for non-amputee individuals (data repeated from \cite{seethapathi2015metabolic}).
-As seen in Figure \ref{fig:JFoot2}b, the best-fit slope of the distance dependence of speed for non-amputee subjects is about three times steeper than that for the above-knee amputee subjects and about 1.5 times that for the below-knee amputees.
-Thus, the above-knee amputees slowed down by a much smaller percentage for short-distance walking trials, compared to both below knee amputees and non-amputee subjects.
+Fitting a straight line to speed versus distance data for the short distance walking bouts, we find that the speed increases with distance with positive slope 0.015 s$^{-1}$ ($p = 3 \times 10^{-5}$, fraction variance explained: adjusted $R^2 = 0.92$).
+This confirms systematic increase in speed with distance.
+Separating out the subjects into above and below knee amputees suggests a faster speed-increase with distance for below-knee amputees (Fig \ref{fig:JFoot2}b), but we do not perform formal statistical comparison due to low subjects numbers.